-This Classic Pork Milanese is one of the simplest dishes in all of Italian cuisine, but it is truly magical.
+Pork Milanese is one of the simplest dishes to prepare in all of Italian cuisine, but it is truly magical.

-Veal Chop Milanese is very traditional, but I love going the pork chop route.
+Veal Milanese is very traditional, but we love going the pork chop route.
+This dish originates in the Northern Lomardy Region of Italy in the magical and beautiful city of Milan.

 This dish is super delicious, super easy…and super gorgeous on the table!!